azafoura/Baltic-Shipping/README.md

 ## License

-This project is open-source and available under the MIT License.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE.txt) file for details.